Celestial (comics): Dark Celestials

-When Loki revived Zgreb from his long slumber deep in the Earth, he discovered that the Horde did not kill Zgreb, instead they transformed him into Zgreb the Sorrower, a new breed known as Dark Celestial.
-Together with the rest of his kind, collectively known as the Final Host, they've killed or infected every other Celestial, the dead bodies of whom now litter the Earth, feeding the Horde.
+When Loki revives Zgreb, he discovered that the Horde did not kill Zgreb.
+Instead, they transformed him into a new type of Celestial known as Dark Celestial.
+Together with the rest of his kind, collectively known as the Final Host, they have killed or infected every other Celestial, the dead bodies of whom now litter Earth, feeding the Horde.

-As the entire planet panics due to the Final Host actions, the heroes finally realize why the Celestials did not cleanse planet Earth when they had the chance, they saw the potential to grow an antidote to defeat the Horde and so they waited, visiting the planet now and then to see if the cure had been developed.
-Eventually the world breathes a sigh of relief as the Avengers, combining their powers through the Uni-Mind (given to Iron Man by Ikaris) purged the Earth of the Horde, curing the infected Celestials.
-The newly revived Celestials then defeat the Dark Celestials.
+The heroes finally realize why the Celestials did not cleanse planet Earth when they had the chance.
+They saw the potential to grow an antidote to defeat the Horde and so they waited, visiting the planet now and then to see if the cure had been developed.
+The Avengers, combining their powers through the Uni-Mind, purge the Earth of the Horde, curing the infected Celestials.
+The newly revived Celestials defeat the Dark Celestials.

 Infinity Wars

 In the 2018 Infinity Wars event, as the Infinity Stones are gathered once again, Loki dupes his own version of the Infinity Watch within the Soul World, stealing the six Stones belonging to the main Marvel universe from Gamora.
 He does so to dive deep into the Quarry of the Gods at the end of time, believing unlimited power awaits him there.
-But as he enters, he discovers the Stones hold no power in the bottom of the quarry, becoming just ordinary rocks.
-More so, he sees the area littered with thousands of Stones, confirming that this quarry is where these powerful artifacts originated and are actively mined.
-Loki immediately recognizes the miners as a squad of unique Celestials (this new group could very well be the oldest of their kind) who are clearly manipulating the fate of the multiverse by spreading the stones out across all the multiverse.
+As he enters, he discovers the Stones hold no power in the bottom of the quarry, becoming ordinary rocks.
+Loki sees that the area littered with thousands of Stones, confirming that this quarry is where these powerful artifacts originated and are actively mined by the Celestials.

-King in Black

-During the "King in Black" storyline, three Celestials are shown to have been slain by Knull, with their corpses being possessed by his symbiotes.
-Thor and Knull later fight and Thor gains the upper hand until Knull distracts Thor by bringing in his symbiote-possessed Celestials and stabs Thor in the back.
-Iron Man arrives to use his Extremis-infected Symbiote Dragon to take control of the symbiote-possessed Celestials.